-Why Investing in International Stocks Is a Good Idea
+Benefits of Investing in International Stocks

 The primary reason to invest in international stocks is to gain access to markets outside of the U.S., which is a fundamental aspect of diversification.
-This is because U.S. markets and foreign markets do not always move together — the U.S. may outperform foreign stocks for years at a time, and vice versa.
+U.S. and foreign markets do not always move together; the U.S. may outperform foreign stocks for years at a time, and vice versa.
 Investing in international stocks also helps to hedge against currency fluctuations.
 For example, when the U.S. dollar is declining compared to foreign currencies, international stocks can be advantageous to hold, while the opposite is also true.

 List of Vanguard International Stock Funds